jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

     - The notational choice might be arbitrary and carry no special meaning.
 - Interpretation 3:
     - Directions tend to point outwards, if inward, this might be denoted with an access symbol, like previously.
-    - Inward directions might actually be more 'active' redirections/accesses: Pointer-to-pointer redirections, getter accesses, calls to procedures returning an object, etc.
+    - Inward directions might actually be more 'active' redirections/accesses: Pointer-to-pointer redirections, getter accesses, calls to commands returning an object, etc.
     - Outward directions, might be more passive.
 They might represent 'simple' pointers, not represent getter calls or anything, more like indications of aspect correspondence.
 - Interpretation 4:
     - All symbols might be pointers, kind of like in some languages objects might be accessed through singly-redirected object references (C# assumably).